GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/setup-grafana/configure-security/audit-grafana.md

 loggers = file
 # Keep dashboard content in the logs (request or response fields); this can significantly increase the size of your logs.
 log_dashboard_content = false
+# Whether to record data source queries' request body.
+This can significantly increase the size of your logs.
+Enabled by default.
+log_datasource_query_request_body = true
+# Whether to record data source queries' response body.
+This can significantly increase the size of your logs.
+Enabled by default.
+log_datasource_query_response_body = true
 # Keep requests and responses body; this can significantly increase the size of your logs.
 verbose = false
 # Write an audit log for every status code.